hzambran/hydroGOF/README.md

 ```

-## Reporting bugs, request of new features
+## Reporting bugs, requesting new features

 If you find an error in some function, or want to report a typo in the documentation, or to request a new feature (and wish it be implemented :) you can do it [here](https://github.com/hzambran/hydroGOF/issues)